naomidodd799-beep/cs104-project1-template/README.md

 > 2 How many players are able to play on the court in basketball?
->  1. 10
+>  1. 7
->  2. 8
+>  2. 6
 >  3. 5

 >  3 Which device is manly used to controll a game?
 >  1. controller
 >  2. printer
->  3. pen
+>  3. scanner

-> 4 which game features the My career game mode?
+> 4 Which game features the My career game mode?
 > 1. NBA 2k
 > 2. MarioKart
 > 3. Fortnite